harche/runc/README.md

 # make test TESTFLAGS="-run=SomeTestFunction"
 ```

-## Using runc
+## Using runvm

 ### Creating an OCI Bundle

-In order to use runc you must have your container in the format of an OCI bundle.
+In order to use runvm you must have your container in the format of an OCI bundle.
 If you have Docker installed you can use its `export` method to acquire a root filesystem from an existing Docker container.

 ```bash